World Wide Web Veteran

 Role: Project Manager, Content Creation

-We launched this Silicon Valley-based company's new website in 2015, calling on a customized format that best showcases what the company produces — fine custom cabinetry.
+We launched this Silicon Valley-based company's new website using a customized format that best showcases what the company produces — fine custom cabinetry.

 As project manager, I developed the site's look and feel and created the content and online marketing strategy in close collaboration with the client.